Incremental Maintenance of Maximal Cliques in a Dynamic Graph: Enumeration of Change in Set of Maximal Cliques

-We note that the algorithm $\tomitaE$ matches the original $\tomita$ algorithm exactly, except for lines $7$ to $9$.
+\begin{proof} We note that $\tomitaE$ matches the original $\tomita$ algorithm, except for lines $7$ to $9$.
 Hence, if we do not consider lines $7$ to $9$ in $\tomitaE$, the algorithm becomes $\tomita$, and by the correctness of $\tomita$ (Theorem 1~\cite{TTT06}), all maximal cliques $c$ in $\mathcal{G}$ are returned.

 Now consider lines $7$ to $9$ in $\tomitaE$.
 Clearly, (1), (2), (3) are preserved for each maximal clique $c$ generated by $\tomitaE$.
 Now to complete the correctness proof of $\tomitaE$, along with proving (4), we also need to prove that each maximal clique $c$ in $\mathcal{G}$ that does not contain any edge in $\mathcal{E}$ is generated by $\tomitaE$.